The merit in all things consists in the difficulty.

 Google Cloud Platform

-First off, I could install my tools on a Linux disk image and pay for the compute nodes (to use Google Cloud Platform terminology) that run my tools separately from the disk.
+With GCP, I could pay for the compute nodes (to use Google Cloud Platform terminology) that run my dev environment separately from the disk space.
 For a couple of days I might run with one CPU and 4 GB of RAM, and then if I needed to temporarily, I could scale the compute node up – perhaps to run a graphical desktop and work on an Android app.
 Meanwhile, my network traffic would always be low compared to something like a busy website, so no need to pay for traffic I won’t use!

 Best of all, when I’m not using the machine, I could power down the compute node portion and stop paying for it!